 Google is even smart enough to rate the quality of those links — so if the New York Times was to link to your site, that would be a very big deal indeed.

-That said, Google is very good at sussing out spammy backlinks; this is one of those areas where people tried very hard to cheat, so things like link trading or asking someone to link to your site whenever a specific phrase is mentioned generally no longer work and may even hurt your site.
+That said, Google is very good at sussing out spammy backlinks — this is one of those areas where people tried very hard to cheat.
+Things like link trading or asking someone to link to your site whenever a specific phrase is mentioned generally no longer work and may even hurt your site.

-The key thing to keep in mind here is that if you are doing an event, write something for another company’s website, get mentioned by someone else on their site for any reason, etc. it makes sense to try and get a link back to your website.
-If your business is listed with your local chamber of commerce or you earn a certificate with an organization in your field, and they offer you a chance to include a link back to your site, be sure to take advantage of it.
+If you are doing an event, write something for another company’s website, get mentioned by someone else on their site for any reason, etc. it makes sense to try and get a link back to your website.
+Another opportunity is if your business is listed with your local chamber of commerce or you earn a certificate with an organization in your field.
+They may offer you a chance to include a link back to your site — be sure to take advantage of it.

 Go Forth and Blog!

-This is just a taste of how it all works (there’s a reason why this field has become an entire career!), but now that you’re armed with the basics of SEO, you can make small tweaks to your writing that should boost how often potential clients come across your website.
+This is just a taste of how it all works (there’s a reason why this field has become an entire career!).
+Now that you’re armed with the basics of SEO, you can make small tweaks to your writing that should boost how often potential clients come across your website.
 If you’re struggling to find keywords to include in your blog posts and web copy, there are plenty of free tools you can use to help!

-The important thing to remember is not to just pad your website with keywords — Google is too smart for that (and will subsequently lower your ranking), and it’s not helpful to anyone if you’ve spent precious time writing something that doesn’t make a lot of sense or provide any substance.
+But you can’t just pad your website with keywords — Google is too smart for that (and will subsequently lower your ranking).
+It’s not helpful to anyone if you’ve spent precious time writing something that doesn’t make a lot of sense or provide any substance.

-Your unique thoughts and experiences make for engaging content and help current and future clients get to know you, so don’t be afraid to use your voice and be authentic in building your brand online; it’s what will ultimately set you apart from everyone else.
+Your unique thoughts and experiences make for engaging content and help current and future clients get to know you.
+Don’t be afraid to use your voice and be authentic in building your brand online.
+It’s what will ultimately set you apart from everyone else.